All Episodes

 They're lying in wait for any little thing.

-And they used a they said, Well, we were just looking for a sound bite, and we made very clear that we are not in the business of furnishing interviews so they can cherry pick a sound bite.
+And we made very clear that we are not in the business of furnishing interviews so they can cherry pick a soundbite.

-He had Ash Carter, the outgoing defense secretary on for like twelve minutes.
+He had Ash Carter, the outgoing defense secretary, on for like 12 minutes.

 I was falling asleep every time the guy was talking.

-What kind of masking tape or double sided tapes you use as as you pack your boxes?
+What kind of masking tape or double-sided tape to use as you pack your boxes?

-And the incoming uh counselor to the president took, you know, just took that little snippet and then two weeks later did what?
+And the incoming counselor to the president just took that little snippet and then two weeks later did what?

-Um a phrase I used, instead of all the excerpts, the clips maybe you should put on your website of me saying to Chuck Child, listen, you're not being a reporter right now, you're expressing your opinion.
+A phrase I use instead of all the excerpts, the clips maybe you should put on your website of me saying to Chuck Todd, listen, you're not being a reporter right now.

 Respectfully, it's not your job to give America your opinion.